How Much is Double Glazing?

 Blown Window Cost

-If you notice any fogging on your window that cannot be wiped off, the chances are your window is blown and the fog is forming in between the two layers of glass.
+If you have, the changes are that your window is blown and the fog is forming in between the two layers of glass.

 To repair your windows, you will need to call in a professional window fitter to remove the double glazing unit from its frame and replace it with a new one.

-The cost of replacing misted double glazing units is around £40 to £150 to install, with prices depending on the size of the window.
+The cost of replacing misted double glazing units is around £40 to £150 to install - but prices will depend on the size of the window that needs replacing.